header image oxidation numbers.

 The oxidation states of vanadium

 The transition metal vanadium has a wide range of oxidation states ranging from +2, +3, +4 and +5.
 Each of these oxidation states has a different colour.
-To view all the colours of the various oxidation states of vanadium start by dissolving the compound ammonium vanadate (V) in sulfuric acid.
-This compound contains vanadium ions in the +5 oxidation state, when it dissolves in the acid it is converts the vanadate (V) ions into dioxovanadium (V) ions (VO2+) which are yellow in colour (see image below).
+You can view all the different colours of the various oxidation states of vanadium, start by dissolving the compound ammonium vanadate (V) in sulfuric acid.
+This compound has the formula NH4VO3contains vanadium ions in the +5 oxidation state.
+Now when it dissolves in the sulfuric acid it converts the vanadate (V) ions into the dioxovanadium (V) ions (VO2+) which are yellow in colour (see image below).
+An equation for this reaction is shown below, note that the ammonium ion and hydrogen sulfate ions are spectator ions and for simplicity I have removed them from the equation below:

 VO3(aq)- + 2H + → VO2(aq)+ + H2O(aq)